rolling-scopes-school/docs/en/discussion-rules.md

 ## Rules
 * Official Languages: EN, BE, RU.
 * Your Discord username must include your GitHub username.
 For example, like this: “Paval Miatlitski (@pavalEscoba)”
-* Each channel is intended to discuss only the subject specified in its name, for example, **#live-coding** must be used __only__. for the discussions concerning live streams Off-top messages will be deleted.
+* Each channel is intended to discuss only the subject specified in its name, for example, **#live-coding** must be used __only__ for the discussions concerning live streams.
+Off-top messages will be deleted.
 Particular channels to be used during the course are further detailed below.
 * Make active use of search and pinned messages.
 * When answering any questions/messages, it is recommended to mention relevant users (@nicknamehere) by typing out their name, having a selection menu pop up or right click the user and select "Mention".
 * Be polite, don’t troll, and everything will be OK.